Maud Cunnington: Career

 From 1897, Maud Cunnington carried out early rescue archaeology work during development in Wiltshire, England.
 Together with her husband Ben, an archaeologist, she participated in conducting full excavations in that county at some of the most important sites in British archaeology.
 These included the first known Neolithic causewayed enclosure at Knap Hill, the Iron Age village at All Cannings Cross, West Kennet Long Barrow, Figsbury Ring, Woodhenge (near Stonehenge), and The Sanctuary.
 This last monument she rediscovered, as it had been lost since William Stukeley saw it in the eighteenth century.
 The Cunningtons bought the sites of Woodhenge and The Sanctuary, and gave these properties to the nation.

 In 1912, near Avebury, she excavated and re-erected one of the two surviving stones (the Longstones) in the Beckhampton Avenue, and one of the stones in the West Kennet Avenue.

-In 1933, Cunnington was elected president of the Wiltshire Archaeological and Natural History Society, the first woman to hold that position.
+In 1931, Cunnington was elected president of the Wiltshire Archaeological and Natural History Society, the first woman to hold that position.
 In addition to technical reports, she published a short handbook, Avebury: A Guide (1931).
 She also wrote and published a children's guide to Devizes Museum.

+Excavations

+In 1912, Cunnington worked with her husband Ben to supervise the re-erection of the last standing stone at Beckhampton Cove at Avebury, which had fallen the previous year.
+While working at the Beckhamptom Cove site, she discovered the skeleton of a "middle-aged man" buried with a pottery beaker, dating from 2385 to 2230 BC.
+The same year she and her husband, working with a team, re-erected a fallen stone on West Kennet Avenue.

+Cunnington excavated Woodhenge between 1926 and 1928, after a set of concentric rings darker than the surrounding turf was first observed through aerial photography in 1925.
+The site is approximately 60 meters south of Durrington Walls and 3 km north east of Stonehenge.
+The excavation revealed six concentric rings of post-holes.
+The entire post-hole structure is approximately 40 meters in diameter, and the surrounding henge, barely visible today due to farming, was originally approximately 85 meters across, with a single entrance that faced Durrington Walls.
+Cunnington completely excavated the ditch structure of the henge, discovering large amounts of Grooved ware pottery, animal and human bones, charcoal and a stone axe that was carved from polished greenstone originating from Cornwall, approximately 290 km away.
+A few shards of Beaker ware were also discovered along with antler picks, marine shells and the remnants of a flint-knapping industry.